-On October 24, 2018, Bryce Moses, a partner with the New York personal injury law firm Wingate, Russotti, Shapiro & Halperin, LLP, obtained a $4.79 million verdict in Kings County for a 46-year-old Brooklyn woman.
+On October 24, 2018, Bryce Moses, an attorney with the New York personal injury law firm Wingate, Russotti, Shapiro, Moses & Halperin, LLP, obtained a $4.79 million verdict in Kings County for a 46-year-old Brooklyn woman.
 This verdict was for injuries the woman sustained when an NYPD patrol car hit her.

 At the time of the incident, the woman, a personal assistant to adults with mental and physical disabilities, was going to buy food for one of her clients.
 As she was crossing Lawrence Avenue in Brooklyn, a police officer driving the wrong way down a one-way street hit her with his car.
 (The NYPD maintained that the officer was responding to a "shots fired" emergency call.)

 As a result of the incident, our client sustained a herniated disc in her neck and back that required two fusion surgeries.
 Additionally, as a result of her injuries, she could no longer work as a personal assistant.

 She was awarded $1.5M for past pain and suffering, $1M for future pain and suffering, $540K for past lost earnings, $750K for future lost earnings, and $1M for future medical expenses.